gouniverse/settingstore/README.md

 ## Methods

-These methods may be subject to change
+These methods may be subject to change as still in development

 ### Store Methods